 We are the oldest and most historic Lodge meeting in Wearside Masonic Temple having been consecrated on the 14th January 1757.

 We are proud Sunderland Freemasons, having always met in the city.
-Firstly, in some of the many taverns within the old town, then in Park Terrace from 1870 (the Temple that now resides at Beamish), transferring to Wearside Masonic Temple when it was opened in 1933, where we still reside.
+Firstly, in some of the many taverns within the old town, then in Park Terrace from 1870 (the Temple that now resides at Beamish), transferring to our current home in 1933, when Wearside Masonic Temple was opened.

 News and Updates

 One of the River Wear’s most famous shipbuilders, Samuel Peter Austin, was initiated into Palatine Lodge, No 97, on March 27th, 1868.
 He played an active role in the Lodge, becoming Worshipful Master in 1873, Treasurer in 1875 and received the honour of Past Provincial Junior Grand Warden (PProvJGW).

 The entry for Samuel Peter Austin in Palatine’s Membership Record

 Peter Riddle Grey Phorson was initiated into Freemasonry on the 14th of February 1901 and became Worshipful Master of Palatine Lodge in 1906.

 Palatine Membership Record

 Robert Singleton was born in July of 1852 in Garstang, Lancashire, to Robert Clifton Singleton and his wife Susannah (nee Dickinson).
 He was the second of six children, having four brothers and a sister.
 On the 1861 census his mother is listed as an Innkeeper’s widow, so she was left with a very young family to tend to.

 Sir Edward Temperley Gourley was Initiated into Palatine lodge on the 10th of October 1861.
 Little is known about his masonic career other than he sustained his membership over a number of decades; he never became Worshipful Master, so it is likely he enjoyed his time on the sidelines.